Antonio Delgado (1977- )

 Courtesy U.S. House of Representatives

-Antonio Ramon Delgado is an attorney, business owner, former entertainer and the first person of African American or Hispanic descent to be elected to Congress from upstate New York.
+Antonio Ramon Delgado is an attorney, business owner, former entertainer and the first person of African American and Hispanic descent to be appointed Lieutenant Governor of New York.
+Delgado was appointed to the post by New York Governor Kathy Hochul on May 3, 2022 when Lieutenant Governor Brian Benjamin resigned after being indicted on federal Bribery and Wire Fraud charges.
+Delgado took office on May 25, 2022.
+Before the appointment Delgado was elected to Congress from upstate New York.
 On January 3, 2019, he was sworn into the 116th United States Congress.
 A Democrat, he represents New York’s 19th congressional district, which includes most of the southern and eastern suburbs around Albany and a section of the lower Hudson Valley.

 Of African American and Puerto Rican ancestry, Delgado was born in Schenectady, New York on January 28, 1977 to Tony Delgado and Thelma P. Hill.
 Delgado’s parents, long-time General Electric employees, provided a middle-class upbringing.
 He attended Notre Dame-Bishop Gibbons High School, which he used as a springboard to Colgate University in 1995 and a Bachelor’s Degree in Philosophy and Political Science, and where he also played basketball in the 1996 NCAA Division I Tournament.
 He graduated in 1999 and received a Rhodes Scholarship to study at Queen’s College.
 Oxford University in England from 1999 to 2001.
 Delgado completed a master’s degree in 2001 in Philosophy, Politics and Economics.